Nötsch im Gailtal: History

 The settlement in the Duchy of Carinthia was first mentioned in a 1253 deed together with Lewenburg castle, present-day Wasserleonburg, then a fief of the Prince-Bishops of Bamberg.
 The area was devastated in the 1348 Friuli earthquake, which caused a massive landslide at Mt.
 Dobratsch and a flood of the Gail river.

 Wasserleonburg Castle, located high above the village of Saak, was rebuilt in the 14th century.
 During a series of ownership of several Villach merchant families, it was significantly enlarged in the 16th and 17th centuries, including a Renaissance courtyard with an open loggia, a Mannerist facade, and a castle chapel.
 Up to today, the complex is privately owned and used as a hotel; after his abdication, Edward VIII, Duke of Windsor, and his wife Wallis Simpson spent their honeymoon here from 5 June to 7 September 1937.

 From the early 20th century onwards, Nötsch temporarily was home of a group of Expressionist painters around Anton Kolig (1886–1950).
 The "Nötsch Circle" was in touch with the Hagenbund group of artists around Oskar Kokoschka, Anton Faistauer, and Egon Schiele.
-In an bombing raid on Nötsch on December 17, 1944, several residents were injured and killed.
+In a bombing raid on Nötsch on December 17, 1944, several residents were injured and killed.

 Politics

-Seats in the municipal assembly (Gemeinderat) as of 2015 local elections:
+Seats in the municipal assembly (Gemeinderat) as of 2021 local elections: